Show / Hide Table of Contents

 ✔️ CONSIDER making your package a shared source package if it provides small, internal pieces of functionality.

-✔️ DO reference shared source packages with PrivateAssets="All"
+✔️ DO reference shared source packages with PrivateAssets="All".

 ❌ AVOID shared-source package types in your public API.

-Shared-source types are compiled into the referencing assembly and can't be exchanged across assembly boundaries, e.g. a shared-source
+Shared-source types are compiled into the referencing assembly and can't be exchanged across assembly boundaries, e.g. a shared-source IRepository type in one project is a separate type from the same shared-source IRepository in another project.

 More Information